vegaprotocol/frontend-monorepo/README.md

 ### Running tests

-Run `yarn nx run <my-app>-e2e:e2e` to execute the e2e tests with [cypress](https://docs.cypress.io/).
+Run `yarn nx run <my-app>-e2e:e2e` to execute the e2e tests with [cypress](https://docs.cypress.io/), or `nx affected:e2e` will execute just the end-to-end tests affected by a change.
 You can use the `--watch` flag to open the cypress tests UI in watch mode, see [cypress executor](https://nx.dev/packages/cypress/executors/cypress) for all CLI flags.

 Run `nx test my-app` to execute the unit tests with [Jest](https://jestjs.io), or `nx affected:test` to execute just unit tests affected by a change.
 You can also use `--watch` with these test to run jest in watch mode, see [Jest executor](https://nx.dev/packages/jest/executors/jest) for all CLI flags.

-Similarly `nx e2e my-app` will execute the end-to-end tests with [Cypress](https://www.cypress.io)., and `nx affected:e2e` will execute just the end-to-end tests affected by a change.
+### Formatting

+In CI linting, formatting and also run.
+These checks can be seen in the [CI workflow file](.github/workflows//test.yml).

+- To fix linting errors locally run `yarn nx lint --fix`
+- To fix formatting errors local run `yarn nx format`
+- For either command you may use `--all` to run across the entire repository

 ### Further help with Nx